A Dual-level Model Predictive Control Scheme for Multi-timescale Dynamical Systems--Extended Version: Incremental D-MPC algorithm

-Based on ~\eqref{Eqn:sigma_s-dus-k} and~\eqref{Eqn:con-velocity-all}, now it is possible to state the \emph{incremental} MPC problem at the high level.
+Based on ~\eqref{Eqn:sigma_s-dus-k} and~\eqref{Eqn:con-velocity-all}, now we state the \emph{Incremental} MPC problem at the high level.
 At each slow time-step $k$ we solve an optimization problem according to receding horizon principle as follows:

 where

 $\gamma$ is a positive scalar, $\bar N_{\rm\scriptscriptstyle H}>N_{\alpha}$ is the adopted prediction horizon.
 The positive definite and symmetric weighting matrices ${\bar Q_{s,\rm\scriptscriptstyle H}}\in \mathbb{R}^{(n+p_s)\times (n+p_s)}$, ${\bar R_{s,\rm\scriptscriptstyle H}}\in\mathbb{R}^{m_s\times m_s}$ are free design parameters, while ${\bar P_{\rm\scriptscriptstyle H}}$ is computed as the solution to the Lyapunov equation